chaim1/Angular-Udemy-Learn/README.md

 * in navigate relativeTo: this.'name ActivatedRoute'
 * Passing Parameters to Routes add to route /:'param'
 * Fetching Route Parameters
-* Fetching Route Parameters Reactively
+* Fetching Route Parameters Reactively by subscribe()